sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

   - "wss://127.0.0.1:8081"
 {{< /highlight >}}

-The agent will then connect to Sensu backends over wss.
-Do note that by changing the configuration to wss, plaintext communication will not be possible.
+The agent will connect to Sensu backends over wss.
+Remember, if you change the configuration to wss, plaintext communication will not be possible.

-It is also possible to provide a trusted CA as part of the agent configuration by passing `--trusted-ca-file` if starting the agent via `sensu-agent start`.
+You can also provide a trusted CA as part of the agent configuration by passing `--trusted-ca-file` if you are starting the agent via `sensu-agent start`.

-You may include it as part of the agent configuration in `/etc/sensu/agent.yml` as:
+You may include it as part of the agent configuration in `/etc/sensu/agent.yml`:

 {{< highlight yaml>}}
 trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"
 {{< /highlight >}}

-_NOTE: If creating a Sensu cluster, every cluster member needs to be present in the configuration.
-See the [Sensu Go clustering guide][1] for more information on how to configure agents for a clustered configuration._
+_**NOTE**: If you are creating a Sensu cluster, every cluster member needs to be present in the configuration.
+See [Run a Sensu cluster][1] for more information about how to configure agents for a clustered configuration._

+## Sensu agent TLS authentication

 **COMMERCIAL FEATURE**: Access client TLS authentication in the packaged Sensu Go distribution.
-For more information, see the [getting started guide][5].
+For more information, see [Get started with commercial features][5].

-## Sensu agent TLS authentication

 By default, Sensu agents require username and password authentication to communicate with Sensu backends.
-For Sensu's [default user credentials][2] and details about configuring Sensu role-based access control, see the [RBAC reference][3] and [guide to creating users][4].
+For Sensu's [default user credentials][2] and details about configuring Sensu role-based access control, see the [RBAC reference][3] and [Create a read-only user][4].

 Sensu can also use TLS authentication for connecting agents to backends.
 When agent TLS authentication is enabled, agents do not need to send password credentials to backends when they connect.
-Additionally, when using TLS authentication, agents do not require an explicit user in Sensu--they will default to using the 'system:agents' group.
+In addition, when using TLS authentication, agents do not require an explicit user in Sensu.
+They will default to using the `system:agents` group.

 Agents can still be bound to a specific user when the `system:agents` group is problematic.
 For this use case, create a user that matches the Common Name (CN) of the agent's certificate.

-NOTE: Sensu agents will need the ability to create events in the agent's namespace.
-Sensu operators who want to ensure that agents with incorrect CN fields can't access the backend can remove the default 'system:agents' group.
+_**NOTE**: Sensu agents will need to be able to create events in the agent's namespace.
+To ensure that agents with incorrect CN fields can't access the backend, remove the default `system:agents` group._

 To view a certificate's CN with openssl: